 The DDPM is responsible to conduct face to face visits with the participant approximately every 90 days in the setting in which the waiver services are delivered.
-The DDPM reviews progress toward outcomes, the participant's satisfaction with services, addresses any concerns, and ensures no unnecessary or inappropriate services are being provided.
+The DDPM reviews progress toward outcomes, determines the participant's satisfaction with services and addresses any concerns.

-The DDPM is notified of alleged incidents of abuse, neglect and any serious events via the incident management system and is responsible for follow up to ensure the participant is safe and actions have been taken to minimize the chance of the incident reoccurring.
+The DDPM is notified of alleged incidents of abuse, neglect and any serious events via the incident management system and is responsible for follow up to ensure the individual is safe and actions have been taken to minimize the chance of the incident reoccurring.

-The DDPM reviews the participant's plan, observes interactions with staff, and documents to assure the plan is implemented as written.
+The DDPM reviews the participant's plan, observes interactions with staff and documentations to assure the plan is implemented as written.
 The DDPM has contact with the legal decision maker approximately every 90 days to address service satisfaction and any issues related to service delivery including response to incidents, amount and frequency of service if applicable, care and treatment, and the service plan in general.
 Any identified problems that require action will be addressed and documented in the progress notes.
-The Quality Enhancement Review (QER)

-summarizing this information is completed at least every 6 months.
+The Quality Enhancement Review (QER) summarizing this information is completed at least every 6 months.